Approximate direct and inverse scattering for the AKNS system: Conclusions

 \section{Conclusions}

 The AKNS system with complex valued, sufficiently fast decaying potentials is considered.
 For its Jost solutions power series representations are obtained in terms of a mapped spectral parameter.
 The solution of the direct scattering problem thus reduces to computing the coefficients of the series and locating zeros of resulting polynomials inside of the unit disk.
 In its turn the inverse scattering problem reduces to the solution of two systems of linear algebraic equations, one for the first components of the Jost solutions and the other for the second ones.
 The potentials are recovered from the first elements of the solution vectors.
 The proposed method for solving both the direct and inverse problems leads to easily implemented, direct and accurate algorithms.
+Their application to the solution of initial value problems for the nonlinear Schr\"{o}dinger equation is developed in \cite{Kr NLS arxiv}.